SeanCarrick/Intro/chapters/chapter1/tools.md

 | `unpack200` | Opposite of `pack200`: transforms a packed file into a JAR file for web deployment. |

 That's a lot of tools!
 While you won't use a lot of these tools, at least this page will be here for your reference if you decide to try them out.

+With that done, let's build our first Java application...